Donauparkstadion: History

-The stadium's original name was Tabak-Sportplatz, which was built in 1935 as the homeground of SV Austria Tabak Linz.
+Tabak-Sportplatz (original name) was built in 1935 as the homeground of SV Austria Tabak Linz.
 It was renamed Donauparkstadion on August 1, 1997 after the merger of SV Austria Tabak and FC Linz to FC Blau-Weiß Linz.
-It has 2,000 seats, of which about 400 are seats.
+It hosted 2,000 fans, with 400 seats.

 Until FC Blau-Weiß Linz was promoted to the first league in 2011, the Donauparkstadion served as their home ground.
-Since then it has been used as a training facility for the first team and as a venue for the club's amateur team.
-Currently FC Blau-Weiß Linz plays in the Gugl Stadium.
+Thereafter it was used as a training facility for the first team and as a venue for the club's amateur team.
+FC Blau-Weiß Linz plays in Gugl Stadium.

-FC Blau-Weiß Linz will return from the Linz stadium to the Donauparkstadion.
-Before the move, the stadium in the Donaupark is to be renovated and in future it will offer space for 4,000 to 6,000 spectators.
-The renovation will start in summer 2021.
-The state of Upper Austria will support the project financially.

-The stadium has been completed in 2023 and planned play from 2023–24 season.
+The stadium was expanded in 2023.

-From 2023–24 season, Donauparkstadion will be renaming to Hofmann Personal Stadion due to sponsorship renovation stadium ahead of Austrian Bundesliga.
+From 2023–24 season, Donauparkstadion will be renaming to Hofmann Personal Stadion due to sponsorship.

-On 15 July 2023, Blau-Weiß Linz officially first matches at Hofmann Personal Stadion against PSV in friendly match, first goal in new stadium was Ronivaldo but loses 1-2.
+On 15 July 2023, Blau-Weiß Linz inaugurated the stadium against PSV, losing 1-2 in a friendly match.
+The first goal was by Ronivaldo.

-Public transport
+Transport

 Private

 The stadium is on Straßerau, which can be reached via the Hafenstraße junction of the Mühlkreis Autobahn and Hafenstraße.

 Bus

-The bus stops closest to the stadium are Petzoldstraße and Schlachthof on line 27 of the Linz Linien.
+The closest buses to the stadium are Petzoldstraße and Schlachthof on line 27 of the Linz Linien.